brian-h-wang/kitti-3d-annotator/README.md

         - gt_segmentation/  <- The annotator will create this directory.
 Output segmentations go here.
 ```

+So, if for example you try to annotate frame number 507, the program will look for the Velodyne point cloud at `kitti/data_object/training/velodyne/000507.bin`.

+So far, this code has only been run on Mac OS X, however pptk can also be installed on Windows and Linux so it should also be possible to run the annotator on those operating systems.

+# Usage

 To start the annotator, just run

 ```